An Imperial villa, fine teahouses, moss gardens and a shrine to the patron deity of sake

 Katsura-rikyu took 35 years to complete.
 Its main structure is a “shoin” (study room) that consists of three buildings known as the Koshoin, Chushoin and Shingoten.
 The original buildings stand beside a strolling garden that includes seven tearooms.
 The main palace buildings are not open to the public, but the teahouses and gardens are.

 Since the Imperial Household Agency maintains the villa, you will need permission to visit it.
-To make a reservation from a foreign country, you can call the agency office or register online up to three months in advance.
+You need to register online at least three days in advance.
 Same-day applications are accepted at Katsura, but reservations are closed as soon as tours are filled.

 Visitors are guided around the villa, with the tour taking around an hour.
 Audio guidance in English, Chinese, French, Korean and Spanish is available free.

 There are many shrines and temples in the Katsura area.
 The god of sake (rice wine) brewing, honored at the Matsuo Taisha shrine, attracts many worshippers.